 Got clients or devs?
 Kinsta has multi-user access permissions and roles to easily give devs, billing, etc. only what they need to see.

 Ready to Migrate?

-If you’re ready to get started, click on one of the links below for more details.
+If you’re ready to get started, click here more all the migration details.

 Oh, and I forgot to mention.
 We always stand behind our service, which is why we offer a 30-day money-back guarantee and no long-term contracts!